Schema markup: An SEO guide to understanding structured data

 Although the markup helper will provide you with the necessary code to input into your site, it won’t integrate it into your webpage.
-You’ll need to copy it and paste it into the backend of your site accordingly.
-With a quick Youtube tutorial, though, you shouldn’t have a problem.
+You’ll need to copy and paste it into the backend of your site accordingly.
+With a quick YouTube tutorial, you shouldn’t have a problem.

 WordPress’s Schema App Structured Data

 WordPress is one of the most popular platforms for enterprise websites, and it’s become well-known for its variety of plug-ins that provide services from including a mail service on your homepage to adding certain design elements.

 One reputable plug-in commonly used for integrating schema markup is WordPress’s Schema App.